 During the span of eight years, Freestyle developed a methodology, curriculum and team while enjoying a growing community of adult Spanish, French and Italian learners.
 Success stories multiplied as learners enjoyed the stress-free and science-backed model: in the end, it’s all about having fun!
 (Bilingual wine tasting, anybody?)
 They had a good thing going.
 Then, COVID-19.

 Freestyle’s corporate ‘Language at Work’ program offers specialized language training ranging from fields such as construction (now with ESL for Spanish speakers) to UX design, as more firms incorporate a language strategy for the many competitive and team benefits.
 This program is very useful and really speaks to the spirit of Austin!
 Yes, beloved Austin… Freestyle considers itself a devout Austin local!
 Developing meaningful partnerships with local organizations who share a global vision (Whole Planet Foundation, Well Aware, Austin Vida, and Austin Opera to name a few) multiplies our ability to connect through language and enhance our cultural capital.
+Find more information about Freestyle Languages here or call them at 888-982-HOLA.
 C’est magnifique! #GoLocal #ThinkGlobal #WineTheGreatFluencyBuilder